Asthma

 • Increase access to home visiting assessments by offering virtual services.

-• Maintain a partner network to facilitate access to resources such as food, clothing, utilities assistance, cleaning services, mold removal, pest management, and housing/tenant assistance.
+• Maintain a partner network to facilitate free or low-cost access to resources such as food, clothing, utilities assistance, asthma-friendly cleaning, mold removal, pest management, and housing/tenant assistance.

 • Partner with organizations who can provide trigger-reduction products like vacuums with HEPA filters, transportation vouchers, and asthma friendly cleaning products.